 A couple of people mentioned taking a torque wrench.
 For me, any job that requires a torque wrench is probably not a job that I will carry out at the roadside.
 Like all of the suggestions, it is up to you to decide what to take.

 Electrical – Wire cutters / wire strippers.
-Multi-meter / Continuity tester / test light.
+Multimeter / Continuity tester / test light (see article Best Multimeters.)
 Long wire with alligator clips can help to isolate an electrical problem.

 A wiring diagram and fuse and relay layout drawings (laminated) will really help with fault finding.

-Jump leads or power bank (can also be used for charging a mobile phone).
+Jump leads or car battery booster pack (can also be used for charging a mobile phone).

-Tyres – A tyre Inflator (either a compressor which plugs into the cigarette lighter or footpump); Jack; Wheel brace / wrench / Knock-off hammer (and spare wheel of course).
+Tyres – A tyre Inflator (either a compressor which plugs into the cigarette lighter or footpump); Car Jack (see article Best Car Trolley Jack); Wheel brace / wrench / Knock-off hammer (and spare wheel of course).

 Multi-tools – Although a multi-tool won’t replace all of the tools mentioned above, they are great all-rounders to carry if you are only carrying the essentials.
 They typically comprise a knife, scissors, pliers, screwdrivers (flat and cross-head), a saw (and a thing for getting stones out of horses hooves!).